If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 The Keypad flashes red three times with three beeps

-- Door jammed while attempting to lock: Manually re-lock door.
+- Door jammed while attempting to lock: Manually re-lock the door.
 If needed, reposition the strike.

-- Door handing code has not been entered: Enter door handing code.
+- The door handing code has not been entered: Enter the door handing code.

 - No User Code programmed, or User Codes are disabled: Program at least one User Code or re-enable User Codes.

 - Unsuccessful programming: Attempt the programming procedure again.